Lillie Mae

-Lillie Mae (born Lillie Mae Rische on June 26, 1991) is an American country and Americana singer, songwriter, fiddle and guitar player based out of Nashville, Tennessee.
+Lillie Mae (born Lillie Mae Rische on June 26, 1991) is an American country and Americana singer, songwriter, fiddle and guitar player based in Nashville, Tennessee.

 Career

 Early career

 Lillie Mae Rische started playing and performing live at the age of 3.
 She started playing guitar at age 4 and started playing fiddle at age 7.
 Lillie Mae and her family toured as a family band for many years.
 Her father, Forrest Carter, left when she was 11.
 The family settled in Nashville, Tennessee in 2000.
 Her family began playing the local honky tonks (Laylas) with her siblings, Frank, Scarlett, Amber-Dawn and McKenna Grace, as Jypsi.
 Most of the siblings signed with Arista Records in 2007 and had two Top 40 singles on Hot Country Songs the next year "I Don't Love You Like That".

 Third Man Records and Jack White

 Mae began doing session work for Third Man Records, which led to her playing fiddle on Jack White's 2012 (Blunderbuss) and 2014 (Lazaretto) tours.
 She was part of the female band that toured alongside the male band.

 In 2013, Lillie Mae appeared in several spots in the filmed concert Another Day, Another Time: Celebrating the Music of Inside Llewyn Davis.
 She sang and played violin on "Did You Hear John Hurt?" and "We're Going to Be Friends" alongside Jack White.

 Mae has appeared on all three of Jack White's solo records, as well as on The Raconteurs' 2019 album Help Us Stranger.